bitcoin/bitcoin/doc/build-openbsd.md

 OpenBSD build guide
 ======================
-(updated for OpenBSD 6.9)
+(updated for OpenBSD 6.4)

-This guide describes how to build bitcoind, bitcoin-qt, and command-line utilities on OpenBSD.
+This guide describes how to build bitcoind and command-line utilities on OpenBSD.

+OpenBSD is most commonly used as a server OS, so this guide does not contain instructions for building the GUI.

 Preparation
 -------------